thindil/vim-ada/README.md

 - Added support for Syntastic plugin (included in this pack too).
 - Updated help file.
 - Removed support for Dec Ada compiler.
+- Fixed and extended support for vim sessions on loading GNAT project files (it is possible to enable or disable it).

 ### AdaSpec